roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-17 ****** byHiddenDevil_© A muffled, gurgled scream burst out of Trisha's chest as she gulped down Dan's cock, savoring the taste of Mandy's cunt, of the lifeguard's delicious cum.
+A muffled, gurgled scream burst out of Trisha's chest as she gulped down Dan's cock, savoring the taste of Mandy's cunt, of the lifeguard's delicious cum.
 At long last, the cheerleader felt her body rush with her own orgasm, her pussy spasming with pleasure, her body wracked and trembling as her body flooded with carnal joy.

  I'm such a naughty slut!
 And...I'm not the only one!She could still taste Mandy's juices in her mouth, the taste of the blonde's twat, ravished and pounded just as thoroughly as her own.
 Her climax burst through her in waves, flushing her little body with wild, red-hot pleasure.
 We're two nasty whores!
 Two eighteen-year-old cheerleaders that just serviced a roomful of strangers!
 Two cock-hungry sluts!